phvannor/azure-content/DevCenter/Mobile/HowTo/mobile-services-client-ios.md

 		}
 	}];

+Note that in this case we simply write the text of the task to the log.

-The parameters available to you in the callback are:
+The following parameters are available to you in the callback:
-* items: An NSArray of the records that matched your query
+* *items*: An NSArray of the records that matched your query
-* totalCount: is set to -1 unless your query asks for the total count (not just those returned in the query)
+* *totalCount*: is set to -1 unless your query asks for the total count (not just those returned in the query)
-* error: the error that occurred, or nil
+* *error*: the error that occurred, or nil

 ### <a name="filtering"></a>How to: Filter returned data

 When you want to filter your results, you have a number of options available to you.

-To get a specific record from the table you can do
+The most common case is to use an NSPredicate to filter the results.

+	[table readWithPredicate:(NSPredicate *)predicate completion:(MSReadQueryBlock)completion];

+The following predicate returns only the incomplete items in our ToDoItem table:

+	NSPredicate *predicate = [NSPredicate predicateWithFormat:@"complete == NO"];
+	[table readWithPredicate:predicate completion:^(NSArray *items, NSInteger totalCount, NSError *error) {
+		//loop through our results
+	}];

+A single record can be retrieved by using its Id.

 	[table readWithId:[NSNumber numberWithInt:1] completion:^(NSDictionary *item, NSError *error) {
 		//your code here